Vibram Climbing Shoes

 – Miura Women’s

 SCARPA is the other main climbing creator of Vibram climbing shoes.
 While they too have their own rubber (named S-72, most recently found on the Veloce) they also opt for Vibram rubber when manufacturing their top of the range shoes.

 Unlike La Sportiva, SCARPA put the XS Grip to use on their Helix model.
-As the XS Grip is Vibram’s ‘no-frills’ compound, shoe manufacturers will be able to buy it slightly cheaper than the other compounds, which is why XS Grip is found on many budget climbing shoes.
+As the XS Grip is Vibram’s ‘no-frills’ compound, shoe manufacturers will be able to buy it slightly cheaper than the other rubbers, which is the primary reason XS Grip is found on many budget climbing shoes.

 – Force V